Krnsand/portfolio1_plant_care/README.md

 - __Navigation Bar__

-  - Featured on all four pages, the full responsive navigation bar includes links to the Logo, Home, Care Station and Newletter sign up page and is identical on each page to allow for easy navigation.
+  - Featured on all four pages, the full responsive navigation bar includes links to the Logo, Home, Care Station and Newsletter sign up page and is identical on each page to allow for easy navigation.
   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.

 ![Nav Bar](https://github.com/Krnsand/portfolio1_plant_care/blob/main/readme_images/plant_care_nav.png)